Does Your Work Matter?

 But not everyone had those options.

-Yet across the country, underserved communities still struggle to keep up with a world that sees online education, telehealth, cloud backups, streaming services, and video calls as a given.
+Covid-19 demonstrated our deep dependency on reliable, high-speed internet.
+It also highlighted the communities that desperately lack it.
+Across the country, underserved communities still struggle to keep up with a world that sees online education, telehealth, cloud backups, streaming services, and video calls as a given.

 The US government is working hard to provide public funding to incentivize providers to build networks in rural areas.
 RDOF, BEAD, and Internet for All are efforts to provide high-speed internet to the areas most in need.
 Providers are leveraging public and private capital to chip away at the number of underserved communities while also hitting ROI goals.

-Their best option for broadband deployment?
+And their best option for broadband deployment?

 You guessed it— the humble utility pole.